VW's Slovak plant workers call strike over wage demand

-PRAGUE Workers at Volkswagen's (VOWG_p.DE) Slovak factory voted to strike from Tuesday over demands for a higher wage rise, the carmaker's union said on Wednesday.
+PRAGUE (Reuters) - Workers at Volkswagen's (VOWG_p.DE) Slovak factory voted to strike from Tuesday over demands for a higher wage rise, the carmaker's union said on Wednesday.

 The union expects majority participation in the strike, leading to a production stop, union officials were quoted as saying in local media.